bald-ai/petra_reader/README.md

 For Netlify or other hosts, set both env vars (the project uses the `GOOGLE_CLOUD_PROJECT` name everywhere).

+## DeepL API key

+Single-word translations also hit the official DeepL API.
+Provide your auth token via the `DEEPL_TRANSLATOR` environment variable (set it both for Convex and for the Next.js runtime).
+The value is read directly by the Convex action that mixes the DeepL result with Google Translate.

 ## Convex Setup (manual steps)

 Convex uses CLI auth tied to your account.
 For fresh environments: